 - 1.20 Budget proposals have been developed in response to the projections set out in the MTFS.
 Heads of Service were asked to develop proposals both in response to the neutral scenario and to the adverse scenario.
 'Neutral scenario' proposals were based on achieving further service efficiencies, increasing income, and investing to generate revenue growth.
 The 'neutral' budget proposals, if delivered, will ensure that the budget remit of a balanced position for 2018/19 can be secured.
-Details of budget proposals relating to services within the remit of this Committee are set out in Appendix C. The only new proposal identified for this committee is a £25,000 saving within Community Development to offset the loss of income at Heather House (detailed above within paragraph 1.14). - 1.21 Two changes have been made to the existing budget proposals within the remit of this Committee that were agreed by Council in March 2017.
-The saving of £75,000 for CCTV has been re-profiled from 2018-19 and is now split over 2019/20 and 2020/21.
-A saving of £100,000 for a reduction in the budget for homelessness temporary accommodation has been removed as it is not deliverable, as outlined in paragraph 1.14 above.
-These proposals, as amended, as amended, are set out in Appendix B. - 1.22 The overall effect of the above changes for this committee for 2018/19 will therefore be as follows:
+Details of budget proposals relating to services within the remit of this Committee are set out in Appendix C. - 1.21 Two changes have been made to the existing budget proposals within the remit of this Committee that were agreed by Council in March 2017.
+The projected saving from reviewing the Museum's operating and governance model has been reprofiled and the saving of £50,000 that is due to be made as a consequence in 2018/19 has been netted off planned expenditure growth in the same year.
+The saving from ceasing direct delivery of festivals and events has slipped by one year, so that the final saving of £10,000 now arises in 2020/21 rather than 2019/20.
+Note that the amendments have no overall impact on net expenditure in the Medium Term Financial Strategy over the five year planning period.
+The existing budget proposals, as amended, are set out in Appendix B for information. - 1.22 Finally, provision was made in the budget for 2017/18 for a loss of budgeted income from the Mote Park café of £96,000, following the poor performance of the café in 2016/17.
+Now that operation of the café has been contracted out, additional income of £56,000 has been reinstated in the budget, in line with the additional amount expected to be received under the new contract. - 1.23 The overall effect of the above changes for this committee for 2018/19 will therefore be as follows: